1024inc/engineering-blog/eng-paths/vp_of_engineering.md

 - Owns accountability for metrics-based performance of their part of the org (eg. retention, acquisition, throughput, quality)
 - Drives EMs' happiness, engagement, and growth
-- Operates talent strategy (IDPS, retention, acquisition)
+- Operates talent strategy (IDPs, retention, acquisition)
-- Collaborate with Product leadership to define strategy across multiple teams and helps define org-level measurable outcomes
+- Collaborates with Product leadership to define strategy across multiple teams and helps define org-level measurable outcomes
 - Can drive all internal communication, including cross-departmental
 - Collaborates with staff engineers to resolve cross-teams dependencies and orchestrate delivery
 - Drives engineering operations strategy